nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/ti154stack/apps/sensor/README.md

 -DCUI_DISABLE
 ```

-> Please Note: particular features that are dependednt on the CUI wil be unavailable when this feature is enabled.
+> Please Note: particular features that are dependent on the CUI will be unavailable when this feature is enabled.

-### Multi-Page NV Configuration
+### <a name="MultiPageNVConfiguration"></a>Multi-Page NV Configuration

 By default, this project is configured to use two pages of NV.
 In order to modify this value, update the following:

 * `NVOCMP_NVPAGES=2` in the project-specific .opts file
-* `NVOCMP_NVPAGES=2` in the linker options
 * SysConfig NVS module:
    * Set Region Size based on the formula `NVOCMP_NVPAGES * 0x2000`
    * Set Region Base based on the formula `0x56000 - (NVOCMP_NVPAGES * 0x2000)`

 A detailed description of the application architecture can be found in your installation within the
-TI-15.4 Stack Getting Started Guide's Application Overview section.
+TI-15.4 Stack Getting Started Guide's Application Overview section: `<SDK_INSTALL_DIR>/docs/ti154stack/ti154stack-getting-started-guide.html`.

-&lt;SDK_INSTALL_DIR&gt;/docs/ti154stack/ti154stack-getting-started-guide.html.

-> For IAR users:
+### <a name="IARConfiguration"></a>IAR Configuration

-When using the CC13x2SDK, the TI XDS110v3 USB Emulator must
+When using the CC13x2 SDK, the TI XDS110v3 USB Emulator must
 be selected.
 For the CC13x2_LAUNCHXL, select TI XDS110 Emulator.
 In both cases,
 select the cJTAG interface.

-In order to build from flash, within the IAR Project options-> Build Actions
+In order to build from flash, within the IAR Project options > Build Actions
 Update the "Pre-build command line" and change the "NO_ROM=0" to "NO_ROM=1".